-9. Proposal to Enhance the Low-Income Housing Credit
+2. Proposal to Enhance the Low-Income Housing Credit

-Background: In last year's budget, Chapter 63 of the Laws of 2000, a new program was created entitled the "New York State Low-Income Housing Program."
+Background: Chapter 63 of the Laws of 2000 created a new program entitled the "New York State Low-Income Housing Program."
 Based on a federal program, taxpayers enter into agreements with the Division of Housing and Community Renewal for a long-term commitment to low-income housing.
 The amount of the credit depends on the applicable percentage of the qualified basis of each low-income building.
 The credit amount allocated is allowed as a credit against tax for 10 years.
 Unused credits may be carried forward indefinitely.
 The total amount of credit available equals \$20 million, or \$2 million per year.
 The program applies to corporate franchise, personal income, bank and insurance taxpayers.

-Proposal: This proposal expands the available pool of dollars available for credit from \$2 million to \$4 million.
+Proposal: This proposal expands the available pool of dollars available for credit from \$2 million.